saither0204/readily_reads/docs/contributing.md

 ### Finding Issues to Work On

 - Look for issues labeled with `good first issue` for newcomers
-- Check the [GitHub issues](https://github.com/[your-username]/[project-name]/issues) for existing bugs and feature requests
+- Check the GitHub issues for existing bugs and feature requests
-- Feel free to ask for clarification on any issue before working on it
+- Feel free to suggest new features or improvements

 ## Development Workflow